Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 With a violent kick, he breaks a leg of one of the coffee tables and hands it to Jen.
 ‘Here.’

 ‘But we can’t leave Leann?’

 Mitchell looks imploringly at Cade who answers harshly, ‘She’s as good as dead.’

 Derek dries the sweat on his brow with the back of his hand, ‘Do you think you can jump, dad?’

 Jen doesn’t want to leave Leann, but she knows she has to.
-With a last kiss on her best friend’s burning forehead, she says goodbye and jumps crying down onto the lawn where Derek and Mitchell are waiting to catch her fall.
+With a last kiss on her best friend’s burning forehead, she says a last goodbye and jumps crying down onto the lawn where Derek and Mitchell are waiting to catch her fall.

-Cade watches her land safely, before taking one of the soft cushions on the sofa and putting it in front of his gun.
-He closes his eyes as he uses the very last bullet.
+He reaches for one of the soft cushions on the sofa, putting it in front of his gun.
+Closing his eyes he uses the very last bullet.

 Part II – End of Chapter 17